Keno Hill

 Hecla acquired Alexco Resource Corp. on July 5, 2022 and the deal was finalized on September 7, 2022.

 The Company owns 100% of the Keno Hill Silver Project which is located within the Keno Hill Silver District in Canada’s Yukon Territory.
-Keno Hill, one of the highest-grade silver districts in the world, is situated 350 kilometres north of Whitehorse, and lies within the traditional territory of the First Nation of Na-Cho Nyak Dun.
-It comprises 242 square kilometres (km2) with numerous mineral deposits and more than 35 historical past-producing mine sites.
+Keno Hill, one of the highest-grade silver districts in the world, is situated 350 kilometers north of Whitehorse, and lies within the traditional territory of the First Nation of Na-Cho Nyak Dun.
+It comprises 242 square kilometers (km2) with numerous mineral deposits and more than 35 historical past-producing mine sites.
+In 2024, Keno Hill produced 2.8 million ounces of silver.

 Community Partner